The whistle-blowing procedure helps employees to report a suspicion of wrongdoing without getting into trouble.

 Article 10 Reporting

-1. The external confidential advisor will provide the Executive Board with an anonymised annual review of the number and nature of the reports.
+The confidential advisor and the independent third party will provide the Executive Board with an anonymised annual review of the number and nature of the reports.

-2. The Executive Board provides the Works Council with an anonymised annual review in general terms of the number and nature of the reports that have been received by the Executive Board, the confidential advisor, or externally.
+- The Executive Board provide the Works Council with an anonymised annual review of the number and nature of the reports that have been received by the confidential advisor, Executive Board and independent third party.